Bosnian War: Prelude

-During the war in Croatia, arms had been pouring into Bosnia.
-The JNA armed Bosnian Serbs, and the Croatian Defence Force armed Herzegovinian Croats.
-The Bosnian Muslim Green Berets and Patriotic League were already established in the autumn of 1991, and drew up a defense plan in February 1992.
+From July 1991 to January 1992, during the Croatian War of Independence, the JNA and Serb paramilitaries used Bosnian territory to mount attacks on Croatia.
+The JNA armed Bosnian Serbs, and the Croatian Defence Force armed Herzegovinian Croats during the war in Croatia.
+The Bosnian Muslim Green Berets were already established in the autumn of 1991, and drew up a defense plan in February 1992.
 It was estimated that 250–300,000 Bosnians were armed, and that some 10,000 were fighting in Croatia.
 By March 1992, perhaps three-quarters of the country were claimed by Serb and Croat nationalists.
 On 4 April 1992, Izetbegović ordered all reservists and police in Sarajevo to mobilise, and SDS called for evacuation of the city's Serbs, marking the "definite rupture between the Bosnian government and Serbs".
 Bosnia and Herzegovina received international recognition on 6 April 1992.
 The most common view is that the war started that day.